 - Have it accessible by API, and easily available to the team members that need it

 - No one benefits from having data that needs an interpreter to make sense.
 How you label rows, keys, columns, should be easily read by devs and SMEs alike.
 It'll start to slowly instill a development culture too if you can get those two groups to start talking closely.

-- start small, and build more and more.
+Start small, and build more, and more, and more.

-- Get a visualization up, a report up, or just give more control on when people get what they need to the people that need it.
+- Get a visualization up, a report up, or just give more control on when people get what they need.
 Start there, and then gradually build on more.
 The point is to get a process and practice moving, then you'll have muscle memory and momentum to move with.

 And the biggest one of all just start making your data useful.

-The biggest thing I want you to take away from this, dear reader, is that if you're not using data that you have in your company daily, and if it's not part of your core business, you're already behind.
+The biggest thing I'd want you to take away from this dear reader, is that if you're not seeing data that you have in your company daily, and if it's not part of your core business, you're already behind.

-How long does a process take, how much money is coming in, are we on pace for our end of the quarter goal, what typically holds it up, when does this get done, how likely is this to complete, when will this update, etc etc.
+How long does a process take, how much money is coming in, are we on pace for our end of the quarter goal, what typically holds up this from happening, when does 'x' get done, how likely is this to complete, when will this update, etc etc.

 All of this is invaluable information to drive wisdom within your company.
 Knowing when things happen, how they happen, will improve your operations and improve your agility to handle chaos when it occurs.
 Because, it will occur.